“A genome is an organism’s entire single set of DNA which have all the information needed for an organism to grow”.

 |Name of the species||Genome size in (Mb)||Number of chromosomes(n)|

 By interacting with the histone proteins, categorized into- H1, H2A, H2B, H3 and H4, DNA coiled up into a structure called chromatid, four different chromatid forms a chromosome.

 A single chromosome is a single part of an entire genome (entire 23 chromosomes) made up of arms, centromere and telomeres.

 Important genes are located on two arms of a chromosome, denoted as “p arm” and “q arm” while the telomere has non-coding repeated sequences called satellite DNA.

 The telomeric DNA sequences protect the gene coding segment of a chromosome from the end replication problem.
 The entire set of DNA- the genome is present within the membrane-bounded structure known as the nucleus.

 However, some DNA is also present in a cytoplasm either chloroplast DNA/ mitochondrial DNA in eukaryotes or plasmid DNA in prokaryotes.

 The human genome contains 3.2 billion base pairs.
-It provides all the information to an organism required to function and for survival.
-Further, it stores information and inherited to new cells and offsprings.
+It provides all the information to an organism required to function and survival.
+Further, it stores information and is inherited to new cells and offspring.